-Councilor McClain: Are the open space standards paved vs green vs canopy and are driveways considered?

-Chris Kuschel: We don't distinguish between permeable and impermeable, and driveways are not part of the open space.

-Kirt Rieder: I would encourage to change common, open, and vehicular space so that it is crystal clear, so residents don't think that asphalt is considered open space.

-Helen Sides: I would not want grade to eave limited.
+- Councilor McClain: Are the open space standards paved v. green v canopy and are driveways considered? - Chris Kuschel: We don't distinguish between permeable and impermeable, but driveways are not part of the open space. - Kirt Rieder: I would encourage to reclassify common, open, and vehicular space so that it is crystal clear, and folks don't say somehow that asphalt is open space. - Helen Sides: I would not want grade to eave limited.
 People would want modifications flexibility of distances between floors This presumes a level grade and is it off an existing grade or new grade?
 Trying to define things specific to a site.
 I also think there is a limitation on density here.
 Those are big units and there is more potential for smaller units on the lots.
-I think we need more density flexibility.

-Kirt Rieder: On a recent Lafayette Street project.
+I think we need more density flexibility. - Kirt Rieder: On a recent Lafayette Street project.
 There was a discussion and a need expressed for resiliency to raise the bottom floor up 4.5 feet from where the sidewalk is today.
 The need for an ADA ramp or adequate access may have impact on configuration of stoops and porches in the future.
-You might want to list this as a criteria.

-Tom Furey: At the Carlton School Meeting several years ago the neighbors and the residents that live on and around Bridge St. Neck didn't want the area to become a "concrete jungle" the plan was to keep the integrity of neighborhood intact.

-Councilor Watson-Felt: This process has been incredibly active and engaged with the community.
+You might want to list this as a criteria. - Tom Furey: Talks about Carlton School Meeting.
+They didn't want it to become a "concrete jungle" This plan keeps the integrity of neighborhood intact. - Councilor Watson-Felt: This process has been incredibly active and engaged with the community.
 A community that is multigenerational and people who have lived here for many years.
 This was an extraordinarily mindfully done process.
 I agree with Kirt Rieder on recommending delineation on open space.
 The amount of pavement in Bridge Street Neck can make it an urban heat island.
 But it is a main street walkable space without adding more pavement.
-This really is the desire of the neighborhood.

-Chris Kuchel: Last section - Design Standards and Design Guidelines.
+This really is the desire of the neighborhood. - Chris Kuchel: Last section Design Standards and Design Guidelines.
 This was the least controversial part of the process.
-All of these are intended to help ensures that the neighborhood's expectations are met and to ensure a walkable environement.
+All of these are intended to help ensures that the neighborhood's expectations are met.
 Guidelines are there to communicate purpose of design elements.
 Standards are obligatory (cut and dry).
 If a developer wants to deviate, they can go through DRB.
-Guideline Highlights: Importance of building orientation on Bridge Street; reducing the visual impact of parking, etc. Includes things we can't dictate - i.e., materials used (high quality and compatible) and things we don't want to dictate (canopies/awnings).
+Guideline Highlights: Importance of building orientation on Bridge Street; reducing the visual impact of parking, etc. Includes things we can't dictate i.e., materials used (high quality and compatible) and things we don't want to dictate (canopies/awnings).
 Standards are required but can be waived.
 Overall massing of buildings to ensure future buildings are compatible with existing structures.
 Roofs allowed by right are flat, front gable, side gable, hip, and mansard.
 All other roof styles need a special permit.
 Vertical modulation for wide buildings.
 Specific ways to break down the vertical articulation, so the building reads 'human scaled."
 Building components: a lot of the elements are leading to a hybrid approach provides a system for buildings so that people include the architectural components that are consistent with the neighborhood's character and vision.
 Additional components can be applied via special permit (i.e., a turret on building).
 Existing components include bay window, cross gable, dormer, extended shop front, porch, portico, shed dormer, side wing, and stoop.

-Screening standards for loading services, mechanical equipment, parking, etc. Seeks to reduce visual and auditory noise.
+Final piece: Screening standards for loading services, mechanical equipment, parking, etc. Seeks to reduce visual and auditory noise.